CSE321-Fall2021/cse321-portfolio-MSNelyubov/Project 2/CSE321_project2_mnelyubo_readme.md

 # Resources and References
 - https://www.st.com/resource/en/reference_manual/dm00310109-stm32l4-series-advanced-armbased-32bit-mcus-stmicroelectronics.pdf

 # Getting Started
 TODO

 # CSE321_project2_mnelyubo_main.cpp:
 This program takes inputs from a 4x4 matrix keypad to control a timer.
 The timer mode and input/remaining time are output to a connected LCD (WIP).

+The timer is configured to have the following four modes:
+- Input Mode
+    - Entered by pressing the D key and during system startup.
+    - The user can press numeric inputs on the number pad to configure the duration of the timer up to 9 minute and 59 seconds.
+    - The LCD will display the currently input time.
+    - For time durations less than 9 minutes and 59 seconds, inputs of more than 60 seconds will be accepted (e.g. 0:77 will be converted to 1:17).
+- Countdown Mode
+    - Started by pressing the A key.
+    - The LCD will display the remaining timer duration.
+- Stopped Mode
+    - Entered by pressing the B key during the Countdown or Alarm modes.
+    - Clears the value of an ongoing countdown and shuts down alarm notifications.
+    - The LCD will display "Timer stopped"
+- Alarm Mode
+    - The system will automatically switch to this mode from the Countdown mode when the countdown timer reaches 0 seconds remaining.
+    - The LCD will dysplay "Times up".
+    - Multiple LEDs will be turned on.
+    - Mode can be exited by pressing A, B, or D keys to switch to their corresponding mode, ending the alarm.

 The main function of the program initializes the system by configuring a set of four GPIO pins as outputs to supply voltage to the keypad, assigning event handlers to the rising and falling edges